jweinst1/HammerHeadJS/README.md

 opcode funct  register register destination
 ```

 In this format, the instruction code is formed via an order of smaller codes that encompass smaller meanings.

+With HammerHead, the instructions are entirely deterministic, laid out much like unicode characters are.
+For example, on the machine's array, adding the next cell to the current cell, would corrsepond to a code such as `acr`, or in binary `01100001 01100011 01110010`.
+The `acr` code will only ever perform that single function on the machine doing a code such as `abr` will perform an entirely different function as it leads to another family of instructions.

+###Organization

+The instruction set in HammerHead are organized as 3 byte length, 24 bit instructions, which are read encoded as alphabet letters.
+In terms of format, `[A-Za-z][A-Za-z][A-Za-z]` would be the proper regular expression to match any instruction.
+The first byte, or letter, is treated as the most important sign, while the second is sorted under the first, and the third under the second.

+For example, the code `aaa` is the very first code in all of hammerheads instruction set, which corresponds to incrementing the pointer of the machine by 1 cell.
+The code `aab`, is very closely related, as it increments the pointer by 2.
+Yet when we get to the code `aar`, the function of the code is then to decrement the pointer by 1.